Daniel7Fallon/WalkieTalkieLLM/README.txt

 -Translator: Manages translating lists of vignettes into source and target languages.
 Interacts with CompletionSession and Dictionary.
 -MessageParser: extended to ensure only one translation is returned.

+Sprint 3:
+-XMLGenerator: Generates an xml file formatted to work with the renderer.
+-VignetteManager: Reads pose pairings with backgrounds.tsv and deserialises rows into List<VignetteSchema> static object.
+-VignetteSchema: Corresponds to a row in the asset file.
+Has method for returning random permutation of fields, i.e. a vignette.
+-Vignette: Some permutation of a a vignette schema.

+-Changes to Translator: Now ensures redundant calls to the API are avoided.
+Also segments longer requests into batches.